Lua Resource System

 Lua Environment Isolation

 Each resource runs in its own Lua environment.
+This prevents accidental cross-resource interference and makes resources behave like isolated packages.

 Note